 As for the suggestion that the British government played a role – all evidence in the months and years leading up to George’s death indicate that he was closely aligned with his brother the King, as well as Churchill and his government.
 There is little to no evidence to suggest he questioned Britain’s approach to the War once it was underway.

 George VI was distraught by his brother’s death.
 The funeral was held four days later at St. George’s Chapel at Windsor and proved an emotional affair, particularly by royal standards.
-Marina fell to her knees when George’s casket and openly wept, while the King had visible tears in his eyes when he dropped earth over the coffin at burial.
+Marina fell to her knees before George’s casket and openly wept, while the King had visible tears in his eyes when he dropped earth over the coffin at burial.

 Marina had to be escorted from the chapel by Queen Elizabeth, while George’s mother, Queen Mary, took the King’s arm.